MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - Microsoft 365 Apps for business, starting with Version 1901, which was released on January 31, 2019.
 Microsoft 365 Apps for business is the version of Office that is included with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
 > - Office for Mac, starting with Version 16.21, which was released on January 16, 2019.
 Office for Mac comes with any plan that includes Microsoft 365 Apps.
 For more information, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

-## How to exclude Microsoft Teams from new installations of Office 365 ProPlus
+## How to exclude Microsoft Teams from new installations of Microsoft 365 Apps

 If you don't want Teams included when you install Microsoft 365 Apps on devices running Windows, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
 Or, as an alternative, you can let Teams be installed, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.